Syntropysoft/sintrojs/SMART_MUTATOR.md

 ## 🤝 Contributing

-SmartMutator es parte del core de SyntroJS.
-Si querés contribuir:
+SmartMutator is part of SyntroJS core.
+If you want to contribute:

-1. **Reportar issues** - Si encontrás mutantes que deberían matarse pero sobreviven
+1. **Report issues** - If you find mutants that should be killed but survive
-2. **Optimizaciones** - Si tenés ideas para hacer mutation testing más rápido
+2. **Optimizations** - If you have ideas to make mutation testing faster
-3. **Documentación** - Si encontrás casos de uso que no están cubiertos
+3. **Documentation** - If you find use cases that aren't covered

-Ver [CONTRIBUTING.md](./CONTRIBUTING.md) para más detalles.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.

 ---

-## 💎 El Valor Real
+## 💎 The Real Value

-**SmartMutator no es solo "Stryker más rápido".**
+**SmartMutator is not just "faster Stryker".**

-**Es mutation testing que realmente se usa en desarrollo diario.**
+**It's mutation testing that actually gets used in daily development.**

-- De auditoría cara en CI/CD → Feedback instantáneo en desarrollo
+- From expensive CI/CD audit → Instant feedback in development
-- De 30-60 minutos → 8-30 segundos
+- From 30-60 minutes → 8-30 seconds
-- De "solo grandes equipos" → Cualquier developer
+- From "only big teams" → Any developer
-- De "optional nice-to-have" → Standard en SyntroJS
+- From "optional nice-to-have" → Standard in SyntroJS

-**Resultado:** Calidad de código verificable, sin compromiso en productividad.
+**Result:** Verifiable code quality, without compromising productivity.

 ---

 **"Making mutation testing usable.
 Finally."** 🚀